 With some variations on the return to Chile possible, enjoy Tierra del Fuego to its fullest and soak up the fantastic riding in this region on the way back to Punta Arenas.
 Guanacos and other challenges of the road we ride will ensure that riders need to stay alert, as this amazing trip comes to an end.

-Day 17 - Porvenir to Punta Arenas, Chile - Ferry Ride (10km riding), or back through the northern route (307km)
+Day 17 - Porvenir to Punta Arenas, Chile or Puerto Natales (specify at time of booking)

 How is that possible that we have such options?
 Ahh, the challenges of riding around Tierra del Fuego.
 Decisions on how to route yourself might be based on weather conditions, as they pertain to the ferry services and options available that day.
 (Separate notes on how to strategize for all of this are included with each booking.)
 Nonetheless, this is all part of the fun and variety that make up a motorycle trip that involves "Patagonia, Tierra del Fuego & Ushuaia!"

 Day 18 - Departure from Punta Arenas or Puerto Natales, Chile (be sure to specify when booking)